Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While memory care in Richmond is on the higher end of the senior living spectrum, it aligns with the statewide average in Vermont and can be slightly more expensive in larger cities.
 The cost of memory care in Richmond is generally higher than that of independent or assisted living, reflecting the specialized care and services required for individuals with dementia or Alzheimer’s disease.

-For seniors who require assistance with daily living tasks, Linden Residential Care can be the best choice for memory care assisted living in Shelburne, Vermont.
-Linden Residential Care contains a total capacity of 31 dementia units.
-It includes amenities such as local transportation services, dressing and grooming assistance and access to physical and speech therapy.
-Linden Residential Care is officially licensed in the state of Vermont with license # 252.
+For seniors who require assistance with daily living, Wake Robin - Linden Nursing Ctr can be the perfect choice for memory care assisted living in Shelburne, Vermont.
+Wake Robin - Linden Nursing Ctr contains a total capacity of 51 Alzheimer’s and dementia units.
+It offers services such as tranquil and secure outdoor areas, assistance with daily living and activities tailored to dementia.
+Wake Robin - Linden Nursing Ctr is licensed in the state of Vermont with license # 475056.

 Medicare plays a critical role in healthcare coverage, but it typically does not cover the costs associated with long-term memory care in Richmond, Vermont.
 Traditional Medicare (Parts A and B) focuses on medical services such as hospital stays, doctor visits, and limited skilled nursing care, but it does not cover the custodial care provided in memory care facilities.
 However, Medicare may cover specific medical services for memory care residents, such as physician visits, diagnostic tests, and treatments for conditions related to dementia or Alzheimer's disease.